csie-cloud/document/Auto-Deployment.md

 ### Using r10k

 We use r10k to help us do version control.
-One thing need to be mension is that, since r10k does not resolve depence automatically for the modules specified in Puppetfile, a tool may be needed to generate module dependencies.
+One thing need to be mensioned is that, since r10k does not resolve dependency automatically for the modules specified in Puppetfile, a tool may be needed to generate module dependencies.
 The tool used for now is [generate-puppetfile](https://github.com/rnelson0/puppet-generate-puppetfile).
 The basic usage is simple:
 ````
 generate-puppetfile openstack/keystone razorsedge/network
 ````

+### Creating module

+Use `puppet module generate 217-<module-name>`

+I use `217` as author.